LaunchCodeEducation/liftoff-assignments/P2-Project_Outline/README.md

 logged into the site.
 Users will be able to set their profile to either be viewable by the public or available only to other members.

-* **Active/Inactive Members:** Each profile will have an active field which will be updated when they pay their annual dues.
-Will use PayPal API to varify payment.
+* **Active/Inactive Members:** Each profile will have an _'active'_ field which will be updated when they pay their annual dues.
+Will use PayPal API to verify payment.
 Slack access will also be updated using this system.

 * **Search/Sort:** Users will be able to search the member directory for member profiles matching their search criteria and sort the list by a desired profile field (ie. skills).

+* **Pre-existing Members:** an automated system for adding current active members to the new database will need to be devised so that hopefully current members do not need to sign up again.